zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ```

 Let's add a row to the `pets` table for a dog named "Fido".
 The steps to add a
-table row are:
+row are as follows:

 1. Create a new instance of the model class `Pet`.
 2. Add the `Pet` instance to the current database session.
 3. Commit the transaction and apply the changes to the database.

 The first step is creating the `Pet` instance.
 Type the following Python
-assignment statement:
+assignment statement in the Flask shell:

 ```console
 >>> pet1 = Pet(name = "Fido", species = "Dog")
 ```

-An instance of `Pet` was created, however, the object has not been persisted to
+An instance of `Pet` is created, however, the object has not been persisted to
 the database.

 Let's confirm the `name` and `species` attributes have been assigned values, but